Windows OS Hub

 windows firewall block connection

-Leave all options as they are in the window with Firewall profiles the rule is applied to.
+Leave all options selected in the list of firewall profiles (network types) to which this rule applies.
 Then specify the rule name and save it.

-In your AD domain you can deploy a Windows Firewall policy to block access to a website on user computers using GPO.
-However, it is not rational.
+In an Active Directory (AD) domain, you can use a Group Policy Object (GPO) to deploy a firewall rule that blocks websites on users’ computers.
+However, this is not rational.
 It is better to filter websites on your Internet access router (gateway).

 New-NetFirewallRule -DisplayName "Block Site" -Direction Outbound –LocalPort Any -Protocol Any -Action Block -RemoteAddress 104.244.42.129, 104.244.42.0/24